kociumba/kutils/README.md

-# Kmod
+# kutils

 A simple (probably buggy) collection of qol features and tweaks that I am used to from 1.8.9 but for 1.21+

-This mod is fully client side and will never feature server side features.
+This mod is fully client sided and tries to stay within the bounds of hypixel mod legality.
-This is because it is intended for use on servers like hypixel just like the old 1.8.9 mods.

-## Overview

-Kmod uses [Vigilance](https://github.com/EssentialGG/Vigilance) by the Essential team for its config.
-While I know some people do not like Essential, this library is separate from the ecosystem, and does not require Essential to be installed.

 ## Features